 Environmental mitigation is an attempt to offset the detrimental impacts of development on a certain species or a type of native plant community.
 The Florida Fish and Wildlife Conservation Commission (FWC) implemented the Mitigation Park Program as an alternative to developers mitigating the impacts of their developments on their own lands.
 Mitigation Parks are an effective way to protect native plant communities and the plants and animals that rely on them.
 HCMP was originally established by the FWC and Lee County to mitigate for gopher tortoise (Gopherus polyphemus) habitat destroyed by development in southwest Florida.

 Bird Watching, Canoe/Kayak Launch, Canoeing/Kayaking, Fishing, Hiking (Marked Trails), Nature Study/Photography, Picnic Area

-Park amenities include parking, restrooms, a canoe/kayak landing, a fishing deck, 2 picnic areas with 8 picnic tables, 2 bridges across Hickey's Creek, 2 trail shelters and 5 miles of hiking trails.
-There is a handicap accessible trail to Hickey's Creek and to the amphitheater.
+Park amenities include parking, marked hiking trails, restrooms, canoe/kayak landing, fishing deck, picnic areas, two bridges across Hickey's Creek, and two trail shelters.
+There is an ADA- accessible trail that leads to Hickey's Creek and the amphitheater.